Metal to Wigner-Mott insulator transition in two-leg ladders: Introduction

 \section{Introduction}

 Despite decades of study, the vicinity of the Mott metal-insulator transition continues to surprise and challenge theoretical physics.
-Particularly fascinating is the possibility of a continuous second order Mott transition across which the metallic Fermi surface must disappear while maintaining its size \cite{senthil2008critical}.
-Recent experiments \cite{li_continuous_2021, ghiotto_quantum_2021} on moire superlatices formed from transition metal dichalcogenide (TMD) materials have found good evidence for such a continuous Mott transition at half-filling of a band.
+Particularly fascinating is the possibility of a continuous second-order Mott transition across which the metallic Fermi surface (FS) must disappear while maintaining its size \cite{senthil_critical_2008}.
+Recent experiments \cite{li_continuous_2021, ghiotto_quantum_2021} on moire superlatices formed from transition metal dichalcogenide (TMD) materials have found good evidence for such a continuous Mott transition at half filling of a band.
 A theory \cite{senthil_theory_2008} for a continuous Mott transition from a Fermi liquid metal to a symmetry-preserving Mott insulator in a certain quantum spin liquid phase exists.
-A refinement of this theory to include effects of various kinds of disorder \cite{kim_continuous_2022, unpublishedSenthil} seems to be able to account for the observed electrical transport in \cite{li_continuous_2021, ghiotto_quantum_2021}.
+A refinement of this theory to include effects of various kinds of disorder \cite{kim_continuous_2022, unpublishedSenthil} seems to be able to account for the observed electrical transport in Refs. \cite{li_continuous_2021, ghiotto_quantum_2021}.